fpdavis/MTOvJoyFeeder/README.md

 # MTOvJoyFeeder
 Many To One (technically many to many) Virtual Joystick Feeder.
-Maps one or more physical joysticks to one virtual joystick.
+Maps one or more physical joysticks to one (or more) virtual joystick.

-This project is based on https://github.com/shauleiz/vJoy and requires vJoy to be installed and working.

 A few scenarios where this might be useful: